Crumb Topped Apple Pie

-The only difficulty I had with this pie was the extremely long baking time.
+The only difficulty I had with this Crumb Topped Apple Pie was the extremely long baking time.
 I took mine out after an hour and let it cool.
 When I cut the first slice, the apples were still firm.
 I popped it back in the oven, covered it with foil and baked nearly another hour.
 Perfection.
 The crumb topping wasn’t quite as picture perfect after the second trip into the oven, but the taste was still superb.
 Just make sure you use a knife to check if the apples are tender before removing your pie from the oven.
-Bill’s verdict was that this was really, really good…and I’m certain he said it more than once…between bites.
+Bill’s verdict was that this Crumb Topped Apple Pie was really, really good…and I’m certain he said it more than once…between bites.

 Tip of the Day: Using different varieties of apples…some sweet, some tart, some firm, some soft…makes for the best pie.
 The resulting filling will have a better depth of flavor compared to a filling made from only one kind of apple.